Takakiriy/typrm/README.md

     Install the commander package used by typrm:
         - npm install -g commander

-    Add execution attributes to "typrm.sh" file and copy to to a directory in your PATH:
+    Add execution attributes to `typrm.sh` file and copy to to a directory in your PATH:
         - cd  typrm-master/bin
         - nano  typrm.sh : |  #// The case of changing install target
             node  ~/Downloads/typrm-master/build/typrm.js